niezgodam/weather-app-python-with-APIkey/README.md

 **Used libraries**

-+requests library(from this library we use "get") +tkinter as a GUI library
+*requests library(from this library we use "get") *tkinter as a GUI library